opengeospatial/ogcapi-records/README.md

 In all search cases, the response format is determined using standard [HTTP content negotiation](https://restfulapi.net/content-negotiation/).

 Records are returned in pageable chunks, with each response containing a `next` link pointing to the next set of response records.
-The core API specification supports a basic set of filters roughly analogous to the [OpenSearch](https://opensearch.org) and OGC OpenSearch Geo (https://portal.opengeospatial.org/files/?artifact_id=56866) query parameters.
+The core API specification supports a basic set of filters roughly analogous to the [OpenSearch](https://github.com/dewitt/opensearch) and OGC OpenSearch Geo (https://portal.opengeospatial.org/files/?artifact_id=56866) query parameters.

-⚠️ The OpenSearch protocol used by OGC API - Records is based on a protocol that was launched in 2005 by A9.com, an Amazon subsidiary, as a means for sharing search queries and search results in a standardized format.
-In 2021, Amazon.com launched the open source OpenSearch search engine project, unrelated to this effort aside from repurposing the name.
-The two projects will continue to independently co-exist, though the search protocol (this project) has largely remained stable and unchanged for over ten years, with no significant updates expected on the horizon.
-Neither of these two efforts is related to the Open Search Foundation project found [here](https://opensearchfoundation.org/).

 ### Local resources catalogue